|

 individual major announcements and

-grouped into categories so that we can make some apples to apples comparisons as well.
+strategic initiatives.
+The companies are grouped into categories so that we can make some apples to apples comparisons as well.
 Combined with an assortment of macroeconomic data, this treatise will also provide short, medium and long term projections for each firm and for the industry as a whole.

 Please note: I don't own a single stock - not in these